selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

    .. figure:: ../images/manuscript_screenshots/study4/media/image13.png

-However, for cohort wide analysis we need to load the Mutalisk data into CRUX.
-At the top of the Mutalisk page the ‘Get the selected result for all samples a once’ button is pressed [screenshot 14, red line highlight].
+However, for cohort wide analysis we need to load the Mutalisk data back into CRUX.
+At the top of the Mutalisk page the ‘Get the selected result for all samples at once’ button is pressed [screenshot 14, red line highlight].

+Ensure the results mutalisk is set to download only the best model for each sample by selecting 'Mutational Sigature (Best Only)' in the dropdown to the right of the 'Get the selected result for all samples at once' button as pictured in [screenshot 14]

 .. container:: example-box